timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/advanced-data-management.md

 Under the hood, TimescaleDB creates chunks based on the timestamp column.
 Each chunk size is determined by the [`chunk_time_interval`][interval] parameter you can provide when creating the hypertable or you can also change this setting afterwards.
-If you don’t provide this optional parameter, the chunk time interval will be 7 days, by default.
-This means that each of the chunks in the hypertable will contain 7 days worth of data.
+If you don't provide this optional parameter, the chunk time interval defaults to 7 days.
+This means that each of the chunks in the hypertable contains 7 days worth of data.

-Why is this important to be aware of?
-It’s important because all of the TimescaleDB automation policies described below depend on this information and the chunk time interval fundamentally affects how these policies impact your data.
+It's important to understand this, because all of the TimescaleDB automation policies described in this section depend on this information, and the chunk time interval fundamentally affects how these policies impact your data.

-Let’s look at these specific automation policies and how they work in the context of financial tick data.
+Let's look at these specific automation policies and how they work in the context of financial tick data.

 ## Automatically delete older tick data
-The older most time-series data becomes, the less relevant and useful it is.
+Usually, the older your time-series data becomes, the less relevant and useful it is.
 This is often the case with tick data as well.
 As time goes on you might not need the raw tick data any more because you only want to query the candlestick aggregations.
 In this scenario, you can decide to remove old tick data